bruceravel/SCFtests/use.md

 Note that these instructions presume that your working directory is the main directory of the repository.
 This is not a Larch plugin in the sense that it is designed and written to be used anywhere and in any way.
-The workflow of the feff testing expects to find certain files in certain locations.
+The workflow of the Feff testing expects to find certain files in certain locations.
 The easiest way to ensure this is to do you testing in the repository directory.

-Once the plugin is loaded, create a FeffTestGroup object, set some of its attributes, and prepare the feff calculations:
+Once the plugin is loaded, create a FeffTestGroup object, set some of its attributes, and prepare the Feff calculations:

 ```
 larch> a = ft()